-Remicade® Side Effects
+Remicade Side Effects

-Scientific evidence has long suggested that Remicade® can increase the risk of serious and sometimes fatal infections.
-The most recent Mayo Clinic study, found that taking Remicade® can double a patient's risk of developing a serious infection such as tuberculosis or pneumonia.
+Scientific evidence has long suggested that Remicade side effects can increase the risk of serious and sometimes fatal infections.
+The most recent Mayo Clinic study, the first to quantify this risk, found that taking Remicade can double a patient's risk of developing a serious infection such as tuberculosis or pneumonia.

 The risk of infection is greater for older patients and those who are taking certain medications (immunosuppressants or Kineret) or who have active infections.
 Remicade can also cause Hepatitis B to become active again.
 Doctors are advised to check patients for infections prior to administering Remicade.
 If you or a loved one is taking Remicade, you should consult with your doctor at the first sign of a possible infection, such as fever or cough.

 In December 2004, Centocor, the makers of Remicade, announced that Remicade can increase the risk of deadly liver reactions.
 Some patients have become extremely ill, required liver transplants, or died because of these serious Remicade side effects.
 Patients who develop symptoms of liver damage or failure should seek immediate medical attention.
 These symptoms may include jaundice, dark urine, fever, abdominal pain, loss of appetite, diarrhea, and fatigue.

 In 2005, researchers found that Remicade side effects can harm the skin.
 Remicade doubles the risk of developing skin infections, eczema, skin eruptions, and more.
 If you develop any symptoms of skin-related Remicade side effects, it is important to seek medical attention.